 - I.1.1.
 On March 30, 2012, Ohio Power Company ("AEP Ohio") filed an Electric Security Plan ("ESP II") that proposed a competitive bidding process ("CBP") for energy-only auctions that would transition AEP Ohio to procuring 100% of the energy needs of its Standard Service Offer ("SSO") customers with delivery beginning June 1, 2015 (Case No. 11-346-EL-SSO and Case No. 11-348-EL-SSO).
 SSO customers are customers who take retail generation service from AEP Ohio, excluding Percentage of Payment Income Plan Customers. - I.1.2.
 The Public Utilities Commission of Ohio ("Commission") issued an Opinion and Order regarding AEP Ohio's ESP II on August 8, 2012 ("ESP II Order").
 The Commission in its ESP II Order mandated that AEP Ohio hold energy and capacity auctions for SSO customers beginning June 1, 2015. - I.1.3.
 On December 20, 2013, AEP Ohio filed an Electric Security Plan ("ESP III") that proposed a CBP for full requirements supply (Case No. 13-2385-EL-SSO).
 AEP Ohio's ESP III addressed the Commission's mandate in the ESP II Order to hold energy and capacity auctions for SSO customers for delivery beginning June 1, 2015.
 Through a February 25, 2015 Opinion and a May 28, 2016 Second Entry on Rehearing in Case No.13-2385-EL-SSO and Case No. 13-2386-EL-AAM, the Commission approved a modified ESP III to be in effect from June 2015 through May 2018. - I.1.4.
 As a result of the Commission's Order in Case No. 16-247-EL-UNC issued on March 2, 2016, AEP Ohio removed the load of Percentage of Income Payment Plan customers ("PIPP Customers") from the SSO auction product starting with the fourth auction of AEP Ohio's CBP under ESP III. - I.1.5.
-AEP Ohio is seeking approval of an amended Electric Security Plan ("Amended ESP III") that would, among other modifications, extend the existing term until May 31, 2024.
-These bidding rules form an integral part of AEP Ohio's application and describe the requirements for participation in the full requirements auctions to be held under the CBP over that period. - I.1.6.
+On November 23, 2016, AEP Ohio filed an application to modify and extend the term of its ESP III through May 31, 2024 (Case No. 16-1852-EL-SSO).
+On August 25, 2017, AEP Ohio and numerous other parties filed a joint stipulation and recommendation which, if approved, would resolve all issues raised in the proceedings.
+Through an April 25, 2018 Opinion and Order, the Commission modified and approved the joint stipulation and recommendation and authorized AEP Ohio to implement the ESP ("ESP IV") for the period June 1, 2018 through May 31, 2024.
+These bidding rules describe the requirements for participation in the full requirements auctions to be held under the CBP over that period. - I.1.6.
 AEP Ohio has retained NERA Economic Consulting to serve as Auction Manager.
 The Auction Manager can be contacted by email to AEP-CBP@nera.com.